ulisesgopa/erp-crm-next/README.md

 </p>

 <p align="center">
 SaasHQ is a CRM / ERP starter built on top of Next.JS 14 using TypeScript, great UI library shadcn, Prisma and Postgresql as a database.
 Upload things as an S3 blob for document storage.
+SaasHQ is based on the awesome NextCRM project by Pavel Dovhomilja.
+The Workflow engne is inspired by the Workflow-Engine project by Nisarg Bhatt.
 </p>

 <p align="center">